monowireless/MWSDK_docs/en/TWENET_C/content/latest/README.md

-Rename the MWSDK directory at the time of distribution to something else.
+Rename the MWSDK folder at the time of distribution to something else.

 ```
-$ cd .../MWSTAGE    ...is the customer's installation directory
+$ cd .../MWSTAGE    ...is the customer's installation folder
 $ mv MWSDK MWSDK.orig

-=== directory structure ===
+=== folder structure ===
 .../MWSTAGE +- MWSDK.ORIG
                   +- TWENET
                    - ...